-Households in York GTAA SHMA Total Households that meet the planning definition (incl.
-10% of unknown need) 3 0 3 Households that do not meet the planning definition (incl.
-90% of unknown need) 0 44 44 Total 3 44 47 Showpeople households that meet the planning definition 3 0 3 Total 3 0 3
+Households in York GTAA 2 SHMA 3 Total

+Households that meet the planning 2 2

+definition (incl.
+10% of unknown need) • U •

+Households that do not meet the

+planning definition (incl.
+90% of 0 44 44

+unknown need)

+Total 3 44 47

+Showpeople households that meet the 3 2

+planning definition • • •

+Total 3 0 3

 - 5.39 In accordance with Government guidance set out in the NPPF (2012) and Planning Policy for Traveller Sites (2015), the Council is required to identify a supply of specific, deliverable Gypsy, Traveller and Travelling Showpeople sites sufficient to provide five years' worth of sites against their locally set targets to meet accommodation needs of these groups who meet the revised definition in York. - 5.40 It is recognised that Gypsies and Travellers and Travelling Showpeople have different needs and that the two different groups should not be located on the same areas of land.
 Gypsy and Traveller and Travelling Showpeople provision has its own specific terminology.
 Gypsy and Traveller provision is expressed in 'pitches' on sites whereas Travelling Showpeople provision is expressed as 'plots' on sites often called a 'yard'.
 Nationally, pitch/plot sizes range from 200 m2 to 500 m2.
-An upper measurement of 500 m2 has been used in the allocation of sites to allow final design to accommodate all of the requirements set out in design guidance, including landscaping, play space and access arrangements.
-Space has also been taken into account for equine grazing which is a much needed provision in York.
-Final pitch sizes will ultimately be a matter for detailed planning applications to determine. - 5.41 Two plots for Travelling Showpeople has been identified for the first 5 years of the plan period at The Stables, Elvington, with a further 1 plot in the same yard for the future expansion of the existing family in year 2032.
-The nature of Travelling Showpeople's work, requires level hard standings and covered sheds for the maintenance and storage of large fairground rides.
-For this reason, applications for yards in existing and allocated employment sites will be supported where the provision will not compromise the employment land supply. - 5.42 The suitability of the location of any further sites for Gypsies, Travellers or Travelling Showpeople which come forward during the plan period will be determined in accordance with criteria i v of Policies H5 and H6.
-These consider the natural and historic environment, access to public transport and services, road access and congestion, and flood risk.
-The development of the allocated sites and any further sites that come forward during the plan period will be determined in accordance with Policies H5 and H6 criteria vi x.
-These consider the provision of storage and recreation space, amenity provision, size and density of pitches/plots, landscaping of the site, amenity of nearby residents and future occupiers of the site.
+An upper measurement of 500 m2 has been used in the allocation of sites to allow final design to Sites will be designed to accommodate all of the requirements set out in design guidance, including landscaping, play space and access arrangements.
+Space haswill also been taken into account for equine grazing which is a much needed provision in York.
+Final pitch sizes will ultimately be a matter for detailed planning applications to determine.

-&lt;sup>2 GTAA - Gypsy and Traveller Accommodation Assessment
+2 GTAA Gypsy and Traveller Accommodation Assessment

-&lt;sup>3 SHMA - Strategic Housing Market Assessment
+3 SHMA - Strategic Housing Market Assessment